mostafaznv/larupload/README.md

 - Two relationships to show current status of ffmpeg queue process and history of all processes.

 ### FFMpeg Queue Listen Finished Event
-After finish background job, we will fire an event to inform you that ffmpeg process is done and you can use it now.
+After finish a background job, we will fire an event to inform you that ffmpeg process is done and you can use it now.
 So you need to implement an listener to listen this event.

 1. ##### Create Listener